-The goal of my work with individuals and groups is helping you discover your ‘optimum-you’ – whatever that means for YOU.
+The goal of my work with individuals and groups is helping you discover optimal health and wellness, your ‘optimum-you’ – whatever that means for YOU.
 Part of our work together is focused on movement and nutrition – but it does not stop there.
+RENEW is all about how you fuel your every day (including your healthy living efforts) with intention and empowerment – but also about how you deal with stress, how you recover, rest and sleep.
 Stress and too little time in our days often leaves my clients with not enough or not the right quality sleep and rest.
-Not being able to fall asleep or waking up around 2am and not being able to go back to sleep are common problems clients deal with.
+Not being able to fall asleep or waking up around 3 or 4 am and not being able to go back to sleep are common problems clients deal with.
 Sleep issues directly impact health, weight, mood and well-being.
-Growth, recovery and rejuvenation happen when we rest.
+How to get more energy?
+Growth, recovery and rejuvenation happen when we rest – that is a key part of healthy lifestyle habits.

 - Bed-Time.
 Unless you have an important outside reason to not go to bed at a regular time – like a small child, your job or anything along those lines – please try to stick to a regular bed time.
-Ideally, this regular time is well before midnight. (yes, I know!)
+Ideally, this regular time is well before midnight.
+If your hormones are out of balance and might have high cortisol, ideally by 10pm (yes, I know!)

 - Bedtime Routine.
 I know it sounds a bit childish – but it has been proven over and over.
-Routines work well for us humans.
+Routines work well for us humans – so successful holistic health solutions work with habits and routines.
 We are creatures of habit.
 Establish a regular way to unwind and prepare for bed.
 Have a warming cup of tea, read a nice book, journal and write down what makes you happy…

 - Stress.
 This is a big problem for good sleep (cortisol!).
 If you deal with negative stress, actively look for ways to manage it.
-Breathing, journaling, yoga, meditation, exercise, a walk…there are many options to explore.
+Breathing, journaling, yoga, meditation, exercise, a walk…there are many healthy lifestyle habits to support you in managing your stress.

 - Bedroom.
 Make your bedroom comfortably cool (what exactly that means varies from person to person), as dark as possible and make it an electronic free room!
 (Try a ‘no cellphone in the bedroom’ commitment for a few weeks – it works wonders!)